Panel User Guide

 Finance reserves the right to, at any time during the Head Agreement Period, review the operation of the Panel and suspend or remove a Service Provider from the Panel for noncompliance with the Head Agreement.

 If a Service Provider is suspended due to a Service Level Failure they will no longer be available for selection via DS4P or the MAS Panel website.
-Agencies must not issue an RFQ or an Order for Service to a Service Provider that has been suspended (until that suspension is lifted) or removed from the Panel.
+Entities must not issue an RFQ or an Order for Service to a Service Provider that has been suspended (until that suspension is lifted) or removed from the Panel.

 Compliance with Procurement Policies and Legislation